Leafield Technical Centre: Motorsport

-In January 2012, it was announced that the Caterham F1 team would be moving to the vacant Leafield from their original base at Hingham, Norfolk and 8 months later, Caterham F1 Team eventually completed their relocation to Leafield Technical Centre.
+Future use

 After Caterham declared bankruptcy in early 2015, Leafield Technical Centre was abandoned and put up for sale.
-In early 2020, it was reported that the site was heavily vandalised during the five-year period of abandonment.
+In early 2020, it was reported that the site had been heavily vandalized during the five-year period of abandonment.

+In 2023, holiday accommodation developer Cabu was granted planning permission for partial demolition and redevelopment of the site with holiday cabins, entertainment, and spa facilities.